-The Green Parrot in collaboration with the Institut Ramon Llull are planning to host a three day curatorial meeting where we would like to share our experience with similar small-scale organisations and independent curators from the South of Europe in an attempt to create links with models of working which are more similar to ours both in terms of context as well as ethos to build bridges for future collaborations between our activities.
-They are curators that are not familiar with the local scene and that have shown interest in getting to know better Barcelona’s institutional and artistic panorama.
+The Green Parrot in collaboration with the Institut Ramon Llull hosted a three-day curatorial meeting where we shared our experience with similar small-scale organisations and independent curators from the South of Europe in an attempt to create links with models of working which are similar to ours both in terms of context as well as ethos to build bridges for future collaborations.
+They are curators that are not familiar with the local scene and that have shown interest in getting to know Barcelona’s institutional and artistic panorama.

-The curatorial meeting would be developed according to two main activities: every morning we will all meet up at The Green Parrot to start with the institutional tours and in the afternoon the group will visit studios of artists based in Barcelona.
-We will send a selection of portfolios from the following artists and the curators will choose their studio visits according to their interests.
+The curatorial meeting were developed according to two main activities: every morning we met at The Green Parrot to start with the institutional tours and in the afternoon the group visited artist studios in Barcelona.
+We sent a selection of artist portfolios and the curators chose their studio visits according to their own interests.